Order of the Arrow: Ceremonies and symbols

 The requirements to take part in the ceremonies are public but the content of the ceremonies is considered safeguarded and shared only with legitimately concerned adults.

 Ceremonies also utilize the organization's song, commonly referred to by its first line of lyrics as "Firm Bound in Brotherhood", and titled "Order of the Arrow Official Song" and "The Order of the Arrow Song" in the printed music score of official OA publications.
 It was written in 1921 by OA founder E. Urner Goodman to the tune of the Russian hymn "God Save the Tsar!" composed by Alexei Lvov in 1833.

 Awards

-Awards are separate and distinct from the membership levels of Ordeal and Brotherhood.
+Awards are separate and distinct from the membership levels of Induction and Brotherhood.
 Awards available through the Order of the Arrow include: